-A website dedicated to the cultural trail Old Doors of Durrës was developed by Durrësi Aktiv and MuZEH Lab NGOs under the EU4Culture grants programme.
+A website dedicated to the cultural trail Old Doors of Durrës was developed by Durrësi Aktiv and MuZEH Lab NGOs with support from the EU4Culture grants programme.
 Originating from the XIX and XX centuries, each door unveils a unique family story, contributing to the rich narrative history of the ancient city.

-The online portal Youth Cultural Heritage, developed by TED Center NGO under the EU4Culture grants programme, provides information on archaeological artifacts, manuals, brochures and cultural heritage sites of Durrës.
+The online portal Youth Cultural Heritage, developed by the TED Center NGO with support from the EU4Culture grants programme, offers manuals, brochures, and information on archaeological artifacts and cultural heritage sites in Durrës.